getnamingo/fossbilling-dns/README.md

 ## Compatibility

-This module is designed for use with the following DNS providers:
+This module is designed for use with the following DNS servers/providers:

 - [BIND](https://www.isc.org/bind/)